pulfabio/knowledgeGraph/README.md

 5. To contribute we use [Markdown](https://guides.github.com/features/mastering-markdown/) and [PlantUML](https://plantuml.com/)
 and [this is a site to train yourself on plantuml](https://www.planttext.com/) with some style and conventions.

-## Building a KG steps - thinking swift
+## Building a KG steps - thinking shift

 Hereinafter to switch to search things not strings paradigm: